All Humans Are Welcome Here!

 Hayduke Desert Panoramas

 My 850-mile backpacking trip this Spring took me through Southern Utah and Northern Arizona, through all these National Parks and wild lands I’d never seen before.
 What better way to see them for the first time than to walk through them and sleep in their dirt?
 I couldn’t think of one.
 I took some neato panoramic photos, so maybe the next best way to look at them is to click on them, blow them up in your browser, look around, and pretend you’re there.
 Most these iPhone panoramas were taken in remote areas, difficult to get to by car or foot, and most of them were on detours or alternates off the main Hayduke route.
-Get yourself an eye full… continue reading
+Get yourself an eye full of red rock!
+Arches Canyonlands I took a lot of detours off the route on this trip to see things, continue reading…

 More Sierra High Route “Bonus Miles”

 Abram – the mysterious fellow I met on my L2H hike in October – introduced me to the concept of “bonus miles.”
 We’re lucky enough as it is to be hiking, thus, any extra miles hiked to get here or there that aren’t on the itinerary are “bonus miles.”
 Bonus Miles – Pics These are shots from the bonus miles tagged to the end of my Sierra High Route trek.
 I was done with this epic route at around 1pm October 21st, but I was still deep in the Sierra.
 A matter of note – the old Taboose Pass trail is very cool.
-It’s marked on topo maps but little-traveled, a tiny bit hard to find in spots, and quite… continue reading
+It’s marked on topo maps but little-traveled, a tiny bit hard to find in spots, and quite steep, but I loved it.
+I took it on the way out for variety.
+It wasn’t until about 1pm on continue reading…

 Sierra High Route Part 1: Roads End to Taboose Pass

 October 19 – Road’s End to Granite Basin This 35-mile bit of the SHR took me 5 days (an extra day to hike 20 miles to the trailhead, and an extra day to hike 10+ miles out).
 On the afternoon of October 19th, I made it to Road’s End.
 I had already covered ten miles in the morning; here are the next ten.
 Going up Copper Creek Trail made for one of the more difficult days I’ve had on trail.
 It was a gorgeous, groomed trail, even after angry storms blew through the week before.
 But this trail is straight up.
-From 5036 feet at the trailhead to of something like that to the 10,347 feet at the Granite Basin… continue reading
+From 5036 feet at the trailhead to of something like that to the 10,347 feet at the Granite Basin lip – that’s 5312 feet in under 7 miles.
+Even having just completed one of the world’s steepest climbs the continue reading…

 A Walk from Onion Valley to Road’s End

 In the middle of October, after having finished an amazing L2H hike with two great guys (Bulldozer and Abram), I was looking at wrapping up my season and heading back to Portland to spend the holidays with my mother.
 But it was driving me crazy that I hadn’t finished my Sierra High Route hike.
 I walked around Mt.
 Williamson, summiting two 14ers to compensate, and I made some excuses, but still it was driving me crazy when I wasn’t trying to put it out of my mind.
 I’m not sure I’d feel right if I didn’t complete the SHR in one season as I intended.
-LoveNote showed up in Lone Pine and planted the seed again, a few days later…. continue reading
+LoveNote showed up in Lone Pine and planted the seed again, a few days later.
+When I told her my excuses, she (and her dog) gave me this look: And that did it.
+Next thing continue reading…

 Making Steve Roper Proud

 The Sierra High Route is a 195-mile long route charted through the backcountry — and along some existing trails — of the High Sierra Nevada.
 It was devised by noted Sierra climber and historian Steve Roper, and originally, discreetly, published in book form in 1982.
 I first learned about it in 2013 during my thru-hike when the wonderfully thought-full hiker “Manchurian.”
 Manchurian hiked a section of the Sierra High Route between Reds Meadow and Tuolumne, I’m not sure how much of it he conquered but I remember him telling me it wasn’t too hard, and that the only sign of humanity he found out there was a deflated helium balloon.
-When the Pacific Crest Trail and it’s burgeoning “culture” totally… continue reading
+When the Pacific Crest Trail and it’s burgeoning “culture” totally disenfranchised me earlier this year, I made a rather knee-jerk decision to ditch the PCT and instead tackle that remote continue reading…

 SHR me and the muir hut